 When you're selecting a replacement bulb for your stock signal housing you need to remember that the housing is designed for a bulb which throws light in all directions and makes use of the reflector.
 Some LED bulbs found in auto supply stores are highly directional and not well-suited for this purpose.

-Superbrightleds.com is a recommended vendor for bright LEDs, but this one is not suitable for use in a motorcycle turn signal housing.
+https://superbrightleds.com is a recommended vendor for bright LEDs, but this one is not suitable for use in a motorcycle turn signal housing.
 In the case of the Mean Streak the bulb is mounted sideways in the housing, making matters even worse.

 You should look for this type of bulb, which throws its light in all directions, and get the brightest that you can find and that will fit your housing.

 If you're replacing your stock bulbs with LEDs in the same fixtures you simply need to replace the bulbs and move on to the "Fast Blink" section below.
 If you're replacing the fixtures you'll need to cut and solder wires.
 Just remember that LEDs are polarized, meaning that they won't work if you mix up the positive and negative connections.
 LEDs also must have some load (resistor) in series with them.
-If you get a bare LED and connect it to a battery you will burn it out.
+If you get a bare LED and connect it to a battery you will destroy it.
 Bulbs and kits typically have these built in but remember this if you're building something from scratch.

 Fix the Fast Blink